Peugeot E-5008 review

 Peugeot E-5008 210 Single Motor | 210bhp | 9.7 seconds | 105mph |

-Peugeot E-5008 230 Long Range Single Motor | 228bhp | TBC | 105mph |
+Peugeot E-5008 230 Long Range Single Motor | 228bhp | 9.6 seconds | 105mph |

 Peugeot E-5008 320 Dual Motor AWD | 315bhp | TBC | 112mph |

 So far, the only Peugeot E-5008 we’ve tried is the ‘Electric 210’ version.
 Power delivery from the 210bhp e-motor is smooth and much more progressive than in some EVs.
 It doesn’t have the rapid acceleration some have come to expect of EVs, even if you mash the accelerator in Sport mode.
-Still, the 9.7 second 0-62mph time of this 2.2-tonne SUV compares well with entry-level versions of the Kia EV9, and there’s enough still on tap in the E-5008 for overtaking and keeping pace with motorway traffic.
+Still, the 9.7 second 0-62mph time of this 2.2-tonne SUV compares well with entry-level versions of the Kia EV9, and there’s still enough on tap in the E-5008 for overtaking and keeping pace with motorway traffic.

 Despite its size, the E-5008 doesn’t feel like an especially large car to drive, even around town and tight car parks, and visibility is good.
 The ride is well damped and takes the edge off small imperfections, but it’s also a little fidgety.
-On the motorway, we noticed some tyre roar – possibly a side effect of our test car’s 20-inch rims – and wind noise, but that’s not surprising for a car this bag and boxy.
+On the motorway, we noticed some tyre roar – possibly a side effect of our test car’s 20-inch rims – and wind noise, but that’s not surprising for a car this big and boxy.
 By and large it’s not too bad and we certainly prefer the driving experience in the EV compared to hybrid versions of the 5008.

 Like all modern Peugeots, the E-5008 features a small, squared-off steering wheel that you need to look over to read the driver’s display.
-We’ve frequently found this unconventional set-up creates awkward, uncomfortable driving positions, and sometimes prevents us seeing the dials clearly at a glance.
+We’ve frequently found this unconventional set-up creates awkward, uncomfortable driving positions, and sometimes prevents us from seeing the dials clearly at a glance.

 But thankfully it feels much more natural sitting at the helm of the E-5008, due in part to the naturally tall driving position and where the panoramic screen is mounted on the dashboard.
 Even so, we’d still strongly recommend taking the car for a test drive to make sure you can get along with it.